Cosmological constant in a quantum fluid model: Abstract

 \section{Abstract}

-Possible analogies among the vacuum state and a quantum fluid provide an approach to study the induced vacuum energy density produced by thermal corrections, space-time curvature, boundary conditions and quantum back-reaction.
-We find that vacuum energy density is not naturally of the order of matter energy density.
-We show how higher-order corrections in quantum back-reaction can also contribute to the vacuum energy density, and how the cosmological expansion is a manifestation of a universe out of mechanical equilibrium.
-This last fact implies to know the underlying microscopic physics to be able to calculate the associated vacuum energy density, since from simple thermodynamic arguments are not sufficient.
+Possible analogies between vacuum state and quantum fluid provide a model to study vacuum energy density induced by thermal corrections, space-time curvature, boundary conditions and quantum back-reaction.
+We find that vacuum energy density in this quantum fluid model is not naturally of the order of the matter energy density.
+We show how higher-order corrections in quantum back-reaction can also contribute to vacuum energy density, and how the cosmological expansion is a manifestation of an universe out of mechanical equilibrium.
+This last fact implies that simple thermodynamic arguments are not enough to explain the cosmological constant problem due to the calculation of the associated vacuum energy density requires first the knowing of the underlying microscopic physics of vacuum.

 \seCtion{Introduction}